 2. Streamlined Front Office or Call Center Operation

-You can rely on the speech analytics solutions to optimize front office performance, evaluate the customer-facing staff productivity, and organize more targeted coaching for employees.
+Among other benefits of speech analytics is optimization of front office performance that lets you evaluate the customer-facing staff productivity, and organize more targeted coaching for employees.

 For instance, they track the amount of non-speech intervals in the customer-agent conversations and analyze speech tonality, detecting stress.
 Statistics based on this data highlights employees’ knowledge and communication capabilities.